-Kris Montigny began teaching Svaroopa® Yoga in Niantic in 2002.
-In 2006, Kris partnered with Donna Criscuolo, another independent Svaroopa® yoga teacher, to form the Niantic Yoga Center in its original location at The Bridal Mall on Liberty Way in Niantic.
+The original owner, Kris Montigny, still provides incredible Blanket Yoga experiences at the studio.
+Kris began teaching Svaroopa® Yoga in Niantic in 2002.
+In 2006, she partnered with Donna Criscuolo, another independent Svaroopa® yoga teacher, to form the Niantic Yoga Center in its original location at The Bridal Mall on Liberty Way in Niantic.
 Prior to that both were teaching in their own locations, Kris in Niantic and Donna in New London.
 They decided to form the Center to create a Svaroopa® community where the teachings could be offered exclusively.

 Both were involved with Master Yoga Foundation, the school of Svaroopa® yoga.
 Kris was a teacher trainer and travelled extensively running training programs.
 Donna was involved initially with their board of directors, then as Director of Marketing and eventually becoming the Executive Director of the Master Yoga Foundation.

 The Center grew at a rapid rate in its first year.
 Classes doubled in a short time and students began to arrive early to make sure they had a spot on the floor, so as not to lose their place in class.
 After the first year, Donna hired two more teachers, Kathy Monte and Ann Mehr, to teach at the studio and increased the capacity even more.